 Thank you to all the families who consistently attend these to ensure you are up to date with your child’s learning.

-Stationery ranges from $15.00 – $60.00 for Term 1.
+Stationery across all year levels is $10.00.
 There is an increase from Term 2 depending on the year level of the child.

 Randwick Park School tamariki are required to wear our school uniform.
 If they are unable to do this, a phone call, email or a dated and signed note is required.
 Students will be asked to remove non uniform items and returned at a later date.
 Please ensure all parts of your child’s uniform are clearly named.